 The section of the National Institutes of Health (NIH) that studies the safety and efficacy of complementary therapies such as Reiki is the National Center for Complementary and Alternative Medicine (NCCAM).

-NCCAM continually updates its website, but here is what NCCAM says about biofields: “Some CAM practices involve manipulation of various energy fields to affect health.
+NCCAM continually updates its website, but here is what NCCAM has said about biofields: “Some CAM practices involve manipulation of various energy fields to affect health.
 Such fields may be characterized as veritable (measurable) or putative (yet to be measured).
 Practices based on veritable forms of energy include those involving electromagnetic fields (e.g., magnet therapy and light therapy).
 Practices based on putative energy fields (also called biofields) generally reflect the concept that human beings are infused with subtle forms of energy; qi gong, Reiki, and healing touch are examples of such practices.”

 I was the principal reviewer for the NIH/NCCAM Reiki Backgrounder posted on the NCCAM website.
 It has since been updated, but Reiki practitioners have asked me to keep the document available.
 This document has no copyright and you are encouraged to use it freely.